swipswaps/objectiv-analytics/tracker/plugins/react-navigation/README.md

-# Objectiv React Navigation Native Tracked Components
+# Objectiv React Navigation Plugin and Tracked Components

 This package aims at automatically tracking React Navigation v6+ components and state.
 In includes:
 - `ContextsFromReactNavigationPlugin` to automatically infer RootLocation and Path Context from navigation root state.